Advanced Painting With Acrylics

 Knowing these rules does not in any way guarantee that an artist's work will be accepted by a gallery, art show, competition, fair, exhibition, etc. The true value of knowing the basics of aesthetics is that an artist then has an expanded knowledge of the physical and visual structure of a painting and a good frame of reference for reviewing their own artwork as well as other artwork.

-A Refresher On Composition
+Need For A Refresher

 Design: What It Means Today